Hanzhong Chenggu Airport

 Hanzhong Chenggu Airport (IATA: HZG, ICAO: ZLHZ), or Chenggu Air Base, is a dual-use military and civil airport serving the city of Hanzhong in Shaanxi province, China.
-Located in Chenggu County northeast of Hanzhong, it replaced the old Hanzhong Xiguan Airport, which could not be expanded due to its proximity to the city center.
-Construction commenced in late December 2011 with an estimated total investment of 580 million yuan, and the airport was opened on 13 August 2014.
+Located in Chenggu County northeast of Hanzhong, it was initially established as a military airport in 1994, before opening as a dual-use airport in 2014, replacing the old Hanzhong Xiguan Airport, which could not be expanded due to its proximity to the city center.